sigsum/sigsum-go/doc/monitor.md

-For each new leaf, the monitor compares the submitter's key hash with the monitor's list of configured keys, and for keys that match, the signature is varifies, and the leaf is output.
+For each new leaf, the monitor compares the submitter's key hash with the monitor's list of configured keys, and for keys that match, the signature is verified, and the leaf is output.
 As a special case, it is possible to run the monitor with an empty list of submitter keys; in that case, all new leaves are output, but without any verification of leaf signatures.